SomeWeekendReading/someweekendreading.github.io/_posts/2026-02-04-candlemas-etc.md

 We know what to _do_ with data, here on this Crummy Little Blog That Nobody Reads (CLBTNR).

 The Null Hypothesis is always something of the form "there's nothing going on here".
-In this case, it's a binary decision ("more winter" vs "no more winter").
+In this case, it's a binary decision ("more winter" vs "less winter").
 So if the weather prediction is a guess, then it should be right about 50% of the time.
-Anything which deviates from that (up or down!) indicates that _something_ is happening, which is the Alternative Hypothesis.
+Anything which deviates from that (up _or_ down!) indicates that _something_ is happening, which is the Alternative Hypothesis.

 <a href="{{ site.baseurl }}/images/2026-02-04-candlemas-etc-groundhog-3.jpg"><img src="{{ site.baseurl }}/images/2026-02-04-candlemas-etc-groundhog-3-thumb.jpg" width="400" height="177" alt="Groundhog Day: If you're only right 35% of 139 tries, that's way worse than guessing." title="Groundhog Day: If you're only right 35% of 139 tries, that's way worse than guessing." style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>